AntiLibrary5/nicools-kitchen/_posts/2025-12-1-chicken-on-rice.md

 12. Add the chicken, and then add 2 cups of chicken stock
 13. Cook until cooked (rice absorbs all the water)
 14. I don't like the sauce that goes with it, so I eat it with laban.
 You do the same.
 15. See? you ended up with a dish.
+Sahten ya 3omrehhhh